wao1ook/beem/README.md

 beem()->content('Your message here')->loadRecipients(User::all())->send();
 ```

-If you are using a different name for your column or property for phone numbers on your model or collection while using the loadRecipients() method, you should explicitly specify it on the method.
+Suppose you are using a different name for your column or property for phone numbers on your model or collection while using the loadRecipients() method.
+In that case, you should explicitly specify it on the method.
 By default, 'phone_number' is used.

 ```php
 use Emanate\BeemSms\Facades\BeemSms;